Snap Send Solve: Partnerships and Community Usage

 The apps use of geo-location means it can also be used for other novel purposes such as reporting of injured Australian wildlife to Wildlife Victoria and potential infestations of phylloxera to Agriculture Victoria.

+Usage Statistics

+In 2024, Snap Send Solve reached just over 4.5 million reports of varying community issues.
+Snap Send Solve as a platform currently hosts 850 plus ‘Solvers’, from local councils to water authorities, telecommunication providers, power authorities and private businesses.
+With over 700,000 app downloads and 550,00 active users, the app maintains an average app rating of 4.7 stars.

+At the end of 2023, Snap Send Solve released their yearly wrapped data, breaking down the incidents and states behind the over 1 million reports they received during the year.
+With more than half a million reports coming from Victorian users, the state mainly focused on reporting issues with rubbish and bins, parking, trees and abandoned trolleys.

-Commercial model
+Commercial Model

 Snap Send Solve provides a free service to all Councils in Australia and New Zealand who can receive reports from the public that include images, geolocation details and reporter details.
 The company has been working with the MAV to create a paid Enterprise service that provides access to a reporting API and additional report customisation options.

 Software as a service

 Snap Send Solve is a software as a service (SaaS) business and charges an annual license fee for the paid, Enterprise service.